 Rob Cranley (Amiga Future magazine)

-Hardware and software vendors will be there.
-You can sell and there will be stuff to buy on the day and you will meet the people who made and make Commodore and Amiga possible.
+Shopping For retail therapy, hardware and software vendors will be there as well as other products such as KA Plus Magazine and retro retailers Amiga Kit.
+You can sell and buy on the day and you will meet the people who made and make Commodore and Amiga possible.

 You will not be disappointed.
-Meet like minded folks who are flying in from all around the world (England, Scotland, Poland, Germany, New Zealand, and more) and country and immerse yourself in the past and future of Commodore and Amiga loveliness.
+Meet like minded folks who are flying in from all around the world (Ireland, Greece, Holland, Norway, England, Scotland, Poland, Germany, New Zealand, and more) and country and immerse yourself in the past and future of Commodore and Amiga loveliness.

 Buy your tickets below or phone +353 (0)87 993 2250